Rosa-Lavelle-Hill/palma-ml-open/README.md

 Note: all 8 analyses were ran both with and without "sges_T1" (previous math ability).
 The same methodology as Analysis 3 in the "next year prediction" was implemented for "varying lag prediction" ("Predict_X_years_ahead").

-Note that this repository does not include any data files.
+This repository does not include any data files.
 Data files can be granted upon reasonable request to the authors.